 5. Keep in mind: it’s not the small one who will eat the big one

-No one down there will want to get in trouble with you if you look impressive.
+If you’re nervous about sharks, remember no one underwater will want to get in trouble with you if you look impressive.
 It is great to be discreet and quiet to observe as much life as possible.
-But if you feel danger, like a shark who might be too curious to your taste, get closer to your buddy and form a group to create a bigger shape.
+But if you feel in danger, like a shark who might be too curious to your taste, get closer to your buddy and form a group to create a bigger shape.
 This way, you will look more impressive!

 There are two types that I would sometimes see doing that:

 - The one we call “bastard fish” (officially named damselfish, but I don’t think it deserves this name!): a small black fish that would often come to annoy us and photobomb when we are watching beautiful colourful fish like clownfish – ah jealousy!

 - The picasso fish (from the triggerfish family): it is usually friendly, but when we visited New Caledonia, it was the baby season for them so they would protect their progenitures.

 6. Know what to do with jellyfish